desaiuditd/latitude-statement-downloader/README.md

 # latitude-statement-downloader
 Download transaction statements in CSV from Latitude 28 Degrees Credit Card accounts.

-This is implemented as userscript, to be used with Tampermonkey/Greasemonkey.
+This is implemented as a userscript, to be used with Tampermonkey/Greasemonkey.

 ## Usage